Keurig K50 vs K55: A Review and Comparison

 This Keurig K55 model is better known as Keurig K-Classic and has now replaced the K50 in Keurig’s current range of coffee brewers: while it was originally meant to be a separate model, it’s now widely regarded as the upgraded version of the K50.

 The K55 has a smoother design, combining retro and modern elements.
-It offers the same 3 cup sizes and a 48 ounce reservoir, but this time it’s compatible with Keurig’s charcoal water filters and there’s a handy Add Water light that flashes when the reservoir doesn’t contain enough water for the selected cup size.
+It offers the same 3 cup sizes and a 1.4-litre reservoir, but this time it’s compatible with Keurig’s charcoal water filters and there’s a handy Add Water light that flashes when the reservoir doesn’t contain enough water for the selected cup size.